 Communication Policy and Office Hours

 Announcements will be posted to the public course website and class discord.
 I will use blackboard only for the gradebook feature.

 There is a discord server for this course, which is a place to contact me, ask questions, and discuss course material with your classmates.
 You can also email me, but that is less likely to be seen as quickly.
 If you do email me, please mention the class number (Math 1410) in the subject of the message.

 Per the governor’s orders, the university is not allowed to require you to vaccinate nor institute a mask mandate.
-That aside, I encourage you to get vaccinated, if you have not yet already done so.
+That aside, I encourage you to get vaccinated, including booster shot(s), if you have not yet already done so.
 You can get vaccinated through the Student Health Center, who also offer covid testing.
 Both vaccines and testing through the SHC are free of cost.